Mariners’ use of ‘opener’ strategy in bullpen game backfires immediately in road loss to Rockies

 “Coming into this season, I think teams were accepting of the fact of how hard it was going to be to keep starting pitching healthy because of the shortened season last year,” he said.
 “Does anybody look forward to them or like them?
 I know managers don’t.
 But it’s just the world we live in.
 You knew this was going to happen at some point during the year.”

 So the Mariners were forced to go with a bullpen start for Wednesday’s finale.
 But they did add a starter of sorts for the game.
-With Jake Fraley on the COVID injured list and his spot on the 40-man roster open, Seattle selected the minor league contract of right-hander Darren McCaughan from Class AAA Tacoma before the game and optioned outfielder Dillon Thomas back to the Rainiers.
+With Jake Fraley on the COVID-19 injured list and his spot on the 40-man roster open, Seattle selected the minor league contract of right-hander Darren McCaughan from Class AAA Tacoma before the game and optioned outfielder Dillon Thomas back to the Rainiers.

-With Hector Santiago suspended for 10 games for using a legal substance in a supposedly illegal way, and the team unable to fill his roster spot, the Mariners added McCaughan, a starter for the Rainiers, to pitch multiple innings vs. the Rockies.
+The Mariners are unable to fill Hector Santiago’s roster spot during his 10-game suspension, so they added McCaughan, a starter for the Rainiers, to pitch multiple innings vs. the Rockies.

-In an effort to provide a “soft landing” in his MLB debut in the least pitcher-friendly park in baseball, the Mariners opted to use right-hander Keynan Middleton as an opener before McCaughan enter the game.
+In an effort to provide a “soft landing” in his MLB debut in the least pitcher-friendly park in baseball, the Mariners opted to use right-hander Keynan Middleton as an opener before McCaughan entered the game.

-The “opener” strategy, which Seattle employed to much fan derision in 2019, is to allow have a reliever face the top of the order, which allows the “bulk” pitcher to work five-plus innings and avoid seeing the top of the order hitters three times.
+The “opener” strategy, which Seattle employed to much fan derision in 2019, is to have a reliever face the top of the order.
+This allows the “bulk” pitcher to work five-plus innings and avoid seeing the top of the order hitters three times.

-It’s worked for the Rays in past seasons.
-The Mariners didn’t have similar success largely due to the opener failing to do what was necessary.

 For Middleton, his job was simple.
 Get as far as he could into the game — logically the first four to five hitters — with decent results.